top of page

 Madera's CBD image of downtown IMG_20180128_160922_261_edited.jpg

 To encourage recycling and reduce waste, we are implementing a "Recycle for Free Admission" program.
+We ask everyone to register to attend as Community Friends.
+Many of the workshops, and panel discussions are free.
 Simply bring your recyclable items, such as plastic bottles, aluminum cans, and paper products, to the designated recycling stations at the festival entrance.
-In exchange, attendees receive complimentary admission to enjoy all the festivities and attractions that the Recycle Challenge Parade and Festival has to offer.
+In exchange, attendees receive complimentary admission to enjoy a majority of the festivities and attractions that the Recycle Challenge Parade and Festival has to offer.
 This initiative not only encourages individuals to actively participate in recycling efforts but also highlights the importance of responsible waste management in our communities.

-For those seeking a more premium experience, we are excited to introduce an affordable VIP seating package for both the festival and the parade.
-This exclusive package provides guests with enhanced amenities, prime seating locations, and special access to VIP-only areas.
+For those seeking a more premium experience, we are excited to introduce an affordable $30.00 VIP Pass or a $50.00 Sustainable Pass.
+This exclusive package provides guests with enhanced amenities, prime seating locations, and special access to VIP experiences.
 By purchasing this ticket, VIP guests directly contribute to the non-profit Literacy Project International aka Whose Magazine?
 A Youth Publication.

 bottom of page